Key legislation and terminology

 - prevent significant pain or distress to the adult, and it is not reasonably practicable to get consent from a substitute decision-maker.

-Special provision about withholding or withdrawing life-sustaining treatment in an emergency
+Who makes decisions about withholding or withdrawing life-sustaining treatment in an emergency?

-In an emergency situation life-sustaining treatment can be withheld or withdrawn from a person without consent if the person’s health provider believes:
+In an emergency situation life-sustaining treatment (except for artificial hydration and nutrition) can be withheld or withdrawn from a person without consent if the person’s health professional believes:

 - the person has impaired capacity;